- About ISDE

 ISDE reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.

 Internships will last for a duration of three to four months in the offices of one of our collaborating partners.
 ISDE works closely with a large number law firms, institutions, sport clubs, organizations and companies worldwide.

 The destination of the internship is decided after a detailed case-by-case analysis of each student’s academic performance and personal profile, as well as the acceptance of the receiving institution.

 Internship opportunities bridge the gap between the educational and professional worlds, making it easier to transition from academic life into a professional career.

 Many of ISDE’s students remain working for the organization who hosted their internship after completion of the internship period, while others use the valuable experience gained to further advance their professional career.

 Examples of past internship host organizations include:

 Global Internships begin in July, August or September, depending on the needs of the host organization.
-They last a minimum of four months, but in some cases may be extended for longer periods with the agreement of the student and host organization.
+They last a minimum of three months, but in some cases may be extended for longer periods with the agreement of the student and host organization.
 Degrees are conferred at a graduation ceremony that takes place in December.